 Lebanon is a land of contrasts.
 It is characterised by the scars of civil war and current political crises, as well as a cultural and intellectual centre.
 The EMS study programmes in Lebanon offer insights into the colourful mosaic of churches in the Middle East, as well as how Christians describe their own identity in this Christian-Muslim neighbourhood.

-Study in the Middle East Programme (SiMO)
+Studies in the Middle East Programme (SiMO)

 SiMO Information Leaflet